 Charles Darwin National Park

 Being in such a beautiful and wild part of Northern Australia, Darwin is surrounded by great national parks.
-In fact, you can visit Charles Darwin National Park within a 10-minute drive of Darwin city center.
+In fact, you can visit Charles Darwin National Park within a 10-minute drive of Darwin city centre.
 The park is home to some of Australia’s most important wetlands, along with an interesting Aboriginal and World War II history to uncover.

 Kakadu National Park